 It is not wise for an individual to attempt to perform expunctions on his own.
 Most likely, it will be a tragic waste of time and money.

-If you want any more information on expunctions, contact our DWI attorney in San Antonio today.
+If you want any more information, contact our San Antonio expunctions attorney today.